replikativ/replikativ/README.md

 authors are not sharing the vision of open data exchange and CRDTs are not mapped in a global namespace which can be distributed without conflicts.
-Additionally `replikativ` does not use a pure op-based replication (swarm.js only uses an efficient state CvRDT representation on the initial fetch), but otherwise replays all operations, which can be very inefficient if there is a lot of dead history (e.g. for a LWWR). `replikativ` is also as host agnostic as Clojure and not a pure JavaScript implementation, which has to unconditionally accept all the weaknesses of JavaScript.
-So we can use the strong value semantics of Clojure to decouple our design.
+Additionally `replikativ` does not use a pure op-based replication, but implements propagation of ops with the recently formalized [delta-mutation CvRDTs](http://arxiv.org/abs/1410.2803). swarm.js only uses an efficient state CvRDT representation on the initial fetch and otherwise replicates all operation messages. `replikativ` is also as host agnostic as Clojure and not a pure JavaScript implementation, which has to unconditionally accept all the weaknesses of JavaScript.
 You can also use a Java runtime wherever you prefer to do so :).
+We make extensive use of the strong value semantics of Clojure and an Erlang-inspired robust concurrency version of CSP to decouple our design.

 A less CRDT oriented project with interesting git-like functionality and mergable datatypes is [irmin](https://github.com/mirage/irmin)